All Episodes

 Everything Trump rolls out is done so badly.

-It reeks of being short staffed and not having a true pecking order of production from the White House.
+It reeks of being short-staffed and not having a true pecking order of production from the White House.

-But nevertheless, it's been salad days, if you care about Republican policies.
+It's been a very convulsive and confusing first two weeks, but nevertheless, it's been salad days if you care about Republican policies.

 Well, bingo, there it is.

-So here we have over at NPR, Leonard Lopate and an author of book saying, there's no substance to Trump.
+So here we have over at NPR, Leonard Lopate and an author of a book saying, there's no substance to Trump.

-Oh no, it's purely entertainment now.
+It's purely entertainment now.

-Politics is the entertainment, and then Trump's a better entertainer than Hillary.
+And Trump's a better entertainer than Hillary.

-Trump's a better entertainer Democrats have.
+Trump's a better entertainer than Democrats have.

 Exactly.